tommykw/hugo_gh_blog/content/post/resolve-error-in-as.md

 Tags = ["Development", "golang"] date = "2016-08-25T18:58:32+09:00"
 menu = "main"
-title = "Resolve error in as"
+title = "Resolve error in AS"

 +++
 The following error occurred in the android studio.